beothorn/greement/README.md

 - The gold mine profit
 - The distance tax -   that is the tax when you buy a land that is not connected to any land you own.
 The tax is cumulative, so a land that is 2 squares of distance (manhattan distance) from your land costs the normal price plus 2x tax. ie: if the tax is 4c it will cost you 8c
-- The lake multiplier  - All lands connected to a lake will have its value and profit multiplied by this factor - multipliers are cumulative, if a land is connected to two lakes and the multiplier is 2x, the land will have a 4x multiplier
+- The lake multiplier  - All lands connected to a lake (vertically or horizontally, diagnals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative, if a land is connected to two lakes and the multiplier is 2x, the land will have a 4x multiplier
-- The mountain multiplier - All lands connected to a mountain will have its value and profit multiplied by this factor - multipliers are cumulative even between lakes and mountains
+- The mountain multiplier - All lands connected to a mountain (vertically or horizontally, diagnals don't count) will have its value and profit multiplied by this factor - multipliers are cumulative even between lakes and mountains
 - The loan multiplier - This is the value multiplied to your debt at the end of your play.